ual-cci/MSc-Coding-1/session1.md

 ## All about time

 - Both sound and video are time based
-- Interesting fusion occurs around 20 Hz
+- Interesting fusion occurs around 20Hz
 - Getting things to happen at the right time is an important computational problem

 --